 Analysis Group was commissioned by ICANN to undertake an independent review of TMCH services based on the GAC recommendation in May 2011 that a comprehensive, post-launch review be performed.
 The analyses presented in this report assess the strengths and weaknesses of the TMCH in conjunction with the specified areas for review proposed by the GAC.
 Specifically, our review is focused on the TMCH matching criteria, as well as the Claims Service and Sunrise Services described above.
 Although interest has also been expressed by the ICANN community and TMCH stakeholders in assessing the possibility of allowing other TMCH providers to compete with Deloitte and IBM, our review is focused on the services of the TMCH and not its service providers.
+This review is informed by our analysis of TMCH and third-party data sources, as well as interviews and surveys of TMCH stakeholders.
 The findings presented in this report are those of Jiarui Liu, Greg Rafert, and Katja Seim, who were supported by a team at Analysis Group.